savina2701/seminarskiapp/README.md

-# seminarskiapp
+# About my project
-This is my first project in Clojure programming language
+This is my first project that is written in Clojure programming language.
+It will contain Overtone for music editing and creating cool music sound.